Information-Energy Capacity Region for SLIPT Systems over Lognormal Fading Channels: A Theoretical and Learning-Based Analysis: Proof of Theorem

 \section{Proof of Theorem \ref{Theorem 3}}

+This appendix derives the average channel transition probability $p_{Y|X}(y|x)$ for the lognormal fading channel, which is the cornerstone for calculating the mutual information in our ergodic, non-coherent capacity framework.
+This probability, $p(y|x)=\mathbb{E}_{h_t}[p(y|x,h_t)]$ with $C=\sup_{F \in \Omega} I(F)$.
 We show that the equality in \eqref{equ:fequal} can not be satisfied on a set of points that has an accumulation point, which indicates that the set $\text{Supp}(F^*)$ must be discrete and the optimal input $X$ must be a discrete random variable.
 We start with the necessary and sufficient conditions for the optimality of $F^*$.
 Extending the necessary and sufficient conditions of Corollary \ref{Corollary 2} to the complex domain, the LHS of \eqref{equ:fequal} is reduced to

 where the domain $\mathcal{D}$ is defined by $\Re(z) > 0$.
 The function $s(z)$ is analytic over the complex domain, since the linear function, and the logarithmic function are all analytic.
 The necessary condition for the optimal input distribution $F^*$ is that $s(z)$ must be zero $\forall z \in \text{Supp}(F^*)$.
 However, from the identity theorem, if the set $\text{Supp}(F^*)$ has an accumulation point and the analytic function $s(z)=0, \forall z \in \mathcal{D}$, then $s(z)$ is necessarily zero over the whole $\mathcal{D}$, and hence, from \eqref{equ:s_z}, we have